Indexes

 get_parallel_block()

-Used by SearchGraph insertion functions to solve find_neighborhood in blocks.
+Used by SearchGraph insertion functions to solve find_neighborhood! in blocks.
 Small blocks are better to ensure quality; faster constructions will be achieved if parallel_block is a multiply of Threads.nthreads()

 source